chrisgleissner/loom-webflux-benchmarks/README.md

     - An overall ranking based on the win count of each approach is shown in the legend: `(1)` indicates the overall best approach, `(2)` the runner-up, and so on.
 This overall ranking is also shown next to each metric value.
 - Cells are colored based on the winning approach.
 The darker the color, the bigger the lead of the winning approach over the runner-up.
 If cells are white or faded, there's no clear winner as the top two approaches performed similarly.
 - For [detailed charts](#Charts) on each approach and test scenario combination, have a look at the second half of this document.
+- All measurements below were performed on the dedicated, non-virtualized test environment described under [Results](#Results).
+Additional monthly measurements are performed on virtualized [GitHub-hosted Runners](./results/ci/ci.md).

 ### All Approaches